jacob-pro/calpol/README.md

   full privileges to create/update/delete other users on the server.
 - There is only a CLI provided, which may not be the most friendly to use.
 - There is a lot of missing documentation.
-- Currently, limited to basic HTTP and SMTP tests.
+- Currently, limited to basic HTTP, SMTP and TCP tests.
 - All tests are run on the same interval.
 - There is no support for scaling this beyond a single server.